 Who needs to apply?

-All documents supporting your application must be supplied within three working days, otherwise the application may be deemed incomplete and rejected.
-The application process will not commence until all the information has been received.
+All documents supporting this application must be supplied within three working days, otherwise the application may be deemed incomplete and be rejected.
+The application process will not commence until all information has been received.

 You can find the fee for this licence by going to our licence fee register.

 We aim to deal with grant and renewal applications within 77 days.

 Tacit consent applies.
 This means that you will be able to act as though your application is granted/renewed if you have not heard from us by the end of the above application period.

 9:00 am – 12.30 pm & 2:00 pm – 4.30 pm

 9:00 am – 12.30 pm & 2:00 pm – 4:00 pm